 -U.S. Army Sergeant, paralyzed April 2011 by an IED in Afghanistan

-Mobius Bionics is a Manchester, NH medical device company that is bringing the amazing Luke prosthetic arm system to upper limb amputees.
+Mobius Bionics is a Manchester, NH medical device company that is changing the lives of veterans with the amazing Luke Prosthetic Arm System for upper limb amputees.
 The Luke Arm System was developed by DEKA Research & Development Corp. with the support of the VA and the Defense Advanced Research Projects Agency (DARPA) and the Revolutionizing Prosthetics program.

-Myomo, Inc., a Cambridge, MA based medical technology company, is leading the way in extending myoelectric prosthetic technology to powered bracing (exoskeleton suit) devices that restore an individual’s mobility.
-The Myomo technology was originally developed at Massachusetts Institute of Technology in collaboration with medical experts affiliated with Harvard Medical School.
-The company’s mission is to improve function, mobility and restore independence for individuals who suffer from debilitating muscle weakness due to neuro-muscular disabilities.
+Myomo, Inc. is a medical technology company that is leading the way in extending prosthetic technology to powered bracing (exoskeleton suit) devices to restore a wide range of mobility.
+They use a transformative technology developed at MIT and Harvard Medical School.
+The company’s mission is to improve function and mobility and restore independence for individuals who suffer from debilitating muscle weakness due to neuro-muscular disabilities.

-The MyoPro® is a myoelectric arm orthosis designed to enable individuals to self-initiate and control movements of a partially paralyzed or weakened arm using their own muscle signals and thus help restore function.
-The MyoPro is custom fit to each user and is available at selected VA hospitals.
+The MyoPro® is a myoelectric arm orthosis designed to enable individuals to self-initiate and control partially paralyzed or weakened arm movements.
+This Myomo technology uses recipients’ own muscle signals and thus helps restore function.
+The MyoPro is custom fit to each user and is available at select VA hospitals.

 BionX Medical Technologies

-Since 2006, BionX Medical Technologies has been committed to offering bionic solutions that restore normalized function and quality of life for people with amputations.
-More than 1,000 people have experienced the power of Personal Bionics through its BiOM ankle which has been commercially available since 2011.
-The BiOM ankle is the only prosthesis with powered propulsion for enhanced mobility.
-Only BiOM Personal Bionics offers a unique combination of power, control, and stability which allows users to get more out of life without thinking about their mobility.
+Since 2006, BionX Medical Technologies has been committed to offering bionic solutions that restore normalized function and quality of life for former military service members with amputations.
+More than 1,000 people have experienced the power of Personal Bionics through its BiOM ankle since it was made commercially available in 2011.
+The BiOM ankle is the only prosthesis with real-time powered propulsion for enhanced mobility.
+Only BiOM Personal Bionics offers a unique combination of power, control, and stability which allows users to get more out of their daily lives without thinking about their mobility.